ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 Migration guide from ROS 1
 ==========================

+There are two different kinds of package migrations:

+* Migrating the source code of an existing package from ROS 1 to ROS 2 with the intend that a significant part of the source code will stay the same or at least similar.
+  An example for this could be `pluginlib <https://github.com/ros/pluginlib>`_ where the source code is maintained in different branches within the same repository and commonly patches can be ported between those branches when necessary.
+* Implementing the same or similar functionality of a ROS 1 package for ROS 2 but with the assumption that the source code will be significantly different.
+  An example for this could be `roscpp <https://github.com/ros/ros_comm/tree/melodic-devel/clients/roscpp>`_ in ROS 1 and `rclcpp <https://github.com/ros2/rclcpp/tree/master/rclcpp>`_ in ROS 2 which are separate repositories and don't share any code.

-This article describes the high-level steps to migrate a ROS 1 package to ROS 2.
+This article focuses on the former case and describes the high-level steps to migrate a ROS 1 package to ROS 2.
 It does not aim to be a step-by-step migration instruction and is not considered the *final* "solution".
 Future versions will aim to make migration smoother and less effort up to the point that maintaining a single package from the same branch for ROS 1 as well as ROS 2.